IQSS/clarify/README.md

 p-values can be computed.

-The `clarify` package was designed to provide a simple, general interface to simulation-based inference, along with a few convenience functions to perform common tasks like computing average marginal effects.
+The `clarify` package was designed to provide a simple, general interface for simulation-based inference, along with a few convenience functions to perform common tasks like computing average marginal effects.
 The primary functions of `clarify` are `sim()`, `sim_apply()`, `summary()`, and `plot()`.
 These work together to create a simple